rmetzler/HPI-IP-OAuth/README.md

 ## OAuth Privacy EMail Service for HPIIP

 One main feature of the HPIIP is to act as an __identity provider__ and issue __IdentityCards__.
-These Identity Cards can be used by the user to sign up to a __relying party__.
-Then the relying party requests the associated attribute values from the identity provider.
-This could be something like the name, home address or the email address of the user.
+These Identity Cards can be used by the user to sign up to a __relying party__, allowing the relying party requests associated attribute values from the identity provider.
+These attributes could be something like the name, home address or the email address of the user.

-In order to verify email addresses of new signed up users services often send an email with an authentication link.
-The user has to click this link to verify that this is an valid email address and the user actually owns it.
+In order to verify email addresses of new signed up users services often send an email with a verification link.
+The user has to click this link to verify that he signed up with a valid email address and the user actually owns it.

-Often an user only wants to try out a new service but don't want to provide his real email address in fear of SPAM from the service.
+Often an user only wants to try out a new service but want to ensure his privacy and don't want to provide his real email address in fear of SPAM from the service.
 Our proposed OAuth example service should be able to change the associated email address value of an identity card when it is authorized by the user.

 To grant access to the identity card the user authorize the Privacy EMail Service by clicking on a "Log in to HPI IP" button on the Privacy EMail Service site.
 The service then acts as a OAuth consumer, redirecting the user's browser to the HPI IP website to login.
 The user then can grant access of the identity cards to the consumer.

 The service changes the value of the email address in an issued identity card every 10 minutes to a temporary valid email address the service has control of.
-Whenever a user uses the identity card to sign up to a relying party, the relying party asks the identity provider for the current email address and sends an email.
+Whenever a user sign up to a relying party with his identity card, the relying party request the current email address attribute from the identity provider and sends an email.
+The identity provider will return the temporary email adress.
 Because the OAuth service forwards emails for 20 minutes to the actual email address of the user and ignores emails to the temporary address received thereafter the user will receive only the emails from the relying party that are send in this short time window.
 All emails received later are considered 'SPAM' and will be ignored.

 Below is a sequence diagram of the described behaviour.
 ![OAuth Example Service Sequence](HPI-IP-OAuth/raw/master/example-service-seq.png)